 a.
-Consumer Portal Kiosks FY 2023-2024 Update
+Consumer Portal Kiosks FY 2024-2025 Update

 A consumer patient portal is an online website that allows patients to access personal health information in real time from any location with an Internet connection.
-Using a secure username and password, patients can view health information such as: Recent doctor visits, discharge summaries, medications, etc.
+Using a secure username and password, patients can view health information such as: recent doctor visits, discharge summaries, medications, etc. The deployment of Consumer Portal Kiosks was strategized to provide locations available within designated clinics for clients to access the consumer patient portal on accessible computers.